Cannabis in Colorado: Recreational marijuana (2012)

 Since the enactment of Colorado Amendment 64 in November 2012, adults aged 21 or older can grow up to six marijuana plants (with no more than half being mature flowering plants) privately in a locked space, legally possess all marijuana from the plants they grow (as long as it stays where it was grown), legally possess up to 1 oz of marijuana while traveling, and give as a gift up to 1 oz to other citizens 21 years of age or older.

 Any adult in Colorado's territory may possess up to 1 oz of marijuana at any time, regardless of whether they are an in-state resident or an out-of-state visitor, as of 2016.
 Retail concentrate/edible limits are as follows: 8 g of retail concentrate will be equal to 1 oz of flower, and therefore 800 mg of THC in the form of retail edibles will be equal to 1oz of retail flower.
 Consumption is permitted in a manner similar to alcohol, with equivalent offenses prescribed for driving.
 Consumption in public was recently passed in Denver under Ordinance 300 with a vote of 53% for legal public consumption, and a 46% vote against.
 Within 60 days the new rules will be written and should be similar to current public alcohol consumption rules and regulations.
 Amendment 64 also provides for licensing of cultivation facilities, product manufacturing facilities, testing facilities, and retail stores.
-Visitors and tourists in Colorado can use and purchase marijuana, but face prosecution if found in possession in any adjacent state.
+Visitors and tourists in Colorado can purchase marijuana and use it in the state.
 Denver airport has banned all possession of marijuana but admits it has not charged a single person with possession nor has the airport seized any marijuana since the ban went into effect.